Boundary amenability of $Out(F_N)$: Proof of the main theorem and applications

 \subsection{Automorphisms of right-angled Artin groups}

-We recall that given a finite simplicial graph $X$, the \emph{right-angled Artin group} $A_X$ is the group whose generators are the vertices of $X$, in which the relations are given by commutation of any two generators corresponding to vertices of $X$ that are joined by an edge.
+We recall that given a simplicial graph $X$, the \emph{right-angled Artin group} $A_X$ is the group whose generators are the vertices of $X$, in which the relations are given by commutation of any two generators corresponding to vertices of $X$ that are joined by an edge.
+A right-angled Artin group $A_X$ is finitely generated if and only if $X$ is a finite graph.
 Using Theorem~\ref{main-2} and previous work of Charney--Vogtmann~\cite{CV}, we will derive the following statement.